vic/flake-file/README.md

    ```

 4. **Move Inputs:** Copy your current flake.nix file as a flake-parts module (e.g., `inputs.nix`):

+   > Make sure you `git add` so that new files are visible to nix.

    ```nix
    # flake-file.nix -- copied from flake.nix and adapted as a flake-parts module.